rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part3.md

 Now you should be set to go.
 Give it a try!

 Start IdentityServer and navigate to https://localhost:5443/grants.
-Log in using your Google account, or one of the demo users ('bob' or 'alice', with a password of `password`).
+Log in using your Google account, or use one of the pre-configured demo users (i.e. `bob` or `alice`, with a password of `password`).

 Brilliant!
 We've now got an API, and a basic IdentityServer running, with support for Google SignIn.